splewis/csgo-pug-setup/README.md

 Also see the [AlliedModders thread](https://forums.alliedmods.net/showthread.php?t=244114).

 #### Some alternatives
-- [Goonpug](https://github.com/goonpug/goonpug) (very similar to this plugin, but with more features - and more dependencies)
+- [Goonpug](https://github.com/goonpug/goonpug) (very similar to this plugin, but with some more features - and more dependencies)
 - [PUG Mod](https://forums.alliedmods.net/showthread.php?p=1742753) (relatively plain - but no captain selection)
-- [WarMod](https://forums.alliedmods.net/showthread.php?t=225474) (does pretty much everything - can be difficult to configure, heavyweight)
+- [WarMod](https://forums.alliedmods.net/showthread.php?t=225474) (does pretty much everything, but generally intended for matches, more complex)

 ## Download